 The process of forcing individuals or a group of individuals to leave a country against their will for a legitimate reason is referred to as deportation.
 It is imperative to obtain the relevant migration documents and immigrate in accordance with the jurisdiction’s regulations in order to avoid deportation and legal action from the immigration department of a country.

-EFSAG offers advice and guidance to individuals with regards to immigration, from obtaining second citizenship to and residency permits.
-For information, please visit our Immigration Services section.
+DeltaQuest offers advice and guidance to individuals with regards to immigration, from obtaining second citizenship to and residency permits.
+For information, please Contact Us.

 The process of deportation explained

 Deportation is effectively the procedure of expelling an individual or group of people from a country, with those being deported having no say in the matter as to whether they stay or go.
 Individuals who have committed a criminal offence, or pose a risk to the safety of a country typically experience deportation.
 This means they are forced to leave the country – oftentimes against their will.